Corionis/ELS/artifacts/document/json-structure.md

 file then hand-adjusting what ELS will use.
 A collection JSON file may be generated using the -i or --export-items option and specifying a publisher library file.

 **IMPORTANT**: The JSON data here are example files with // comments.
-This is *NOT* valid JSON format and is used here for informational purposes.
-Don't copy 'n paste without removing from // to the end of each line.
-Better is to use the ELS Complete download file that contains valid example files.
+This is ***NOT*** valid JSON format and is used here for informational purposes.
+Do not copy 'n paste without removing from // to the end of each line.
+Better to use the ELS Complete download file that contains valid example files.

 ## Library File Structure